Collinb190/holbertonschool-low_level_programming/static_libraries/README.md

-This will contain information about static libraries
+this will contain static library information.